zifeng175mo/dynamo/launch/dynamo-run/README.md

 If the Python engine wants to receive and returns strings - it will do the prompt templating and tokenization itself - run it like this:

 ```
-dynamo-run out=pystr:/home/user/my_python_engine.py --name <model-name>
+dynamo-run out=pystr:/home/user/my_python_engine.py
 ```

 - The `request` parameter is a map, an OpenAI compatible create chat completion request: https://platform.openai.com/docs/api-reference/chat/create
 - The function must `yield` a series of maps conforming to create chat completion stream response (example below).
-- The `--name` flag is the name we serve the model under, if using an HTTP front end.
+- If using an HTTP front-end add the `--model-name` flag.
+This is the name we serve the model under.

 The file is loaded once at startup and kept in memory.